 PCL tear causes

-The primary cause of a PCL tear is trauma to the knee joint, particularly an impact to the shin bone near the knee joint while the knee is flexed.
-One 2003 study from Rochester, Massachusetts, of nearly 500 patients found that about 45% of the PCL tear is caused by a vehicle accident and 40% are caused by athletic injuries.
+Trauma to the knee is a common cause of a PCL tear.
+This can happen from an impact to the shin bone near the knee while it is flexed.
+One 2003 study of nearly 500 patients found that about 45% of the PCL tear is caused by a vehicle accident and 40% are caused by athletic injuries.
 About 28% of these accidents are from motorcycles and 25% of the athletic injuries are from soccer.

 Although non-contact injuries are low, it can still happen among certain populations.
-One Norwegian case-control study of 104 patients with a PCL tear found that those who had a non-contact injury had a higher tibial slope at the proximal tibia than the control group.
-This may increase the risk of a PCL tear when the knee sharply rotates while the knee is hyperextended.
+One Norwegian case-control study of 104 patients with a PCL tear found that those who had a non-contact injury had a steeper slope on the top of their tibia compared to the control group, potentially raising the chance of a PCL tear when the knee twists sharply during hyperextension.

-The prevalence of an isolated PCL tear is quite low compared to other types of knee pain and injuries, but it is rather common among different types of PCL injuries.
-While the Rochester study said that the prevalence of PCL tears is “rare”—2 out of 100,000 people—a Scandinavian study in 2015 found that isolated PCL tears occurred among more than one-third of the total number of PCL injuries.
+- A Scandinavian study found that isolated PCL tears occurred among more than one-third of the total number of PCL injuries.
 Soccer players ranked as the highest prevalence among all sports (13.1%).

 PCL tear symptoms